dhruvchand/App-RW-OwnedBy-Bug-Enum-Tool/README.md

 1. Connect to your Azure AD Tenant using `Connect-AzureAD`

-2. Run the script with the list of App IDs provided to you
+2. Run the script with the list of App IDs provided to you, separated by spaces:

-`EnumarateAffedtedSp.ps1 [appid1, appid2, ...]`
+`EnumarateAffedtedSp.ps1 [appid1 appid2 ...]`

 The arguments to this script are a list of application IDs that were sent to you as applications that are affected by this bug.